How To Treat White Spots on Bird of Paradise (An Easy Guide)

 This is more likely to happen if you live in an area with hard water.

-You can tell if mineral deposits cause the white spots on your indoor plants if the spots are hard and crusty.
+You can tell if mineral deposits cause the white spots on your houseplants if the spots are hard and crusty.

 If you think mineral deposits cause the white spots on your plant, you can try flushing the soil with clean water.

-To do this, water your plant thoroughly and then let the excess water drain away.
+To do this, water your plant thoroughly and drain the excess.

 Every few weeks, you should do this to help remove any build-up of minerals in the soil.